google/caliban/README.md

   or string.
 If the value is a list, caliban will generate N copies of the experiment config, 1 for each entry in the list, and submit a job for each.
   The total number of jobs submitted is the cardinality of the cartesian product of all lists in the experiment config.
+Lists of valid dicts are also allowed.
 - **--label**: You can use this flag to pass many labels to `caliban cloud`;
   just pass the flag over and over.
 Labels must be of the form `k=v`; `--label epochs=2`, for example.
 If you pass any labels identical to your flags these